British Study Centres School of English: Courses

 In 2013, British Study Centres became one of the first UK-based EFL language schools to start offering online courses through video-conferencing.
-They use the same teachers from their UK schools to deliver General English, Business English and Exam Preparation courses to students around the world who are unable to travel to the UK to study.
+They used the same teachers from their UK schools to deliver General English, Business English and Exam Preparation courses to students around the world who were unable to travel to the UK to study.

 Charity affiliation

-British Study Centres’ chosen charity is the Hot Courses Foundation. part of the Hot Courses Group, Set up in 2004, the charity helps fund the education of HIV+ children in the developing world whose access to education is limited or non-existent.
-BSC's chairman, Simon Cleaver is trustee for the charity as well as Jeremy Hunt MP, Baroness Morris of Yardley (former Secretary of State for Education), Mike and Sarah Elms, Alex Williams and Simon Philips.
+British Study Centres’ chosen charity was the Hot Courses Foundation. part of the Hot Courses Group, Set up in 2004, the charity helps fund the education of HIV+ children in the developing world whose access to education is limited or non-existent.
+British Study Centres' chairman, Simon Cleaver is trustee for the charity as well as Jeremy Hunt MP, Baroness Morris of Yardley (former Secretary of State for Education), Mike and Sarah Elms, Alex Williams and Simon Philips.
 The Foundation initially focused on AIDS-orphans in Kenya, providing money to fund their education and provide school uniforms and related resources.
 The Hot Courses Foundation then built a primary school in Kitui, eastern Kenya, which came top in recent assessments of schools in the area.